Are you tired of clicking through menus and wasting time while working with Power Query? Then you are here at the right place.

 Keyboard Shortcuts

-You certainly look through your data when analyzing the results.
-Whether it’s to inspect a cell or to apply transformations to a selection.
-The below shortcuts help you in selecting the relevant cells, rows and columns.
+Going through your dataset is a common task whether you’re inspecting individual cells or applying transformations.
+The below keyboard shortcuts help you in selecting the relevant cells, rows and columns.

 Keyboard Shortcuts | Actions |